dkuska/idp-pandas2sql/docs/Final_Presentation.md

     - Data Scientists/Engineers might connect to DBMS for initial data loading but do processing on the client, which could be done inside the DBMS
     - Especially Data Scientists with a non-CS background might not be familiar with all the capabilities of DBMS
     - Idea: Ship parts of the computations to the DBMS and show developers which parts of their ETL pipeline may be realized with relational algebra
+    - However DataFrame libraries and DBMS have different notions of the 'same' operations
+      - why is df.max() not the same as SELECT MAX(...)?!
+      - Why does Pandas join on the index column by default (corresponding to row-index when no explicit index column is set)
+      - Take this burden off of the developers
     - Possible Advantages:
       - Lower Memory Footprint
       - Lower computational load on client system